robmarkcole/HASS-Deepstack-face/README.md

 </p>

 ## Event `image_processing.detect_face`
-For each recognised face that is detected, an `image_processing.detect_face` event is fired.
+For each face that is detected, an `image_processing.detect_face` event is fired.
 To monitor these events from the HA UI you can use `Developer tools -> EVENTS -> :Listen to events`.
 The event payload includes the following data:
 - `entity_id` : the entity id responsible for the event
-- `name` : the name of the recognised face
+- `name` : the name of the face if recognised, otherwise `unknown`
-- `confidence`: the confidence in % of the recognition
+- `confidence`: the confidence in % of the recognition, 0 if `unknown`

 **Remember** face recognition is not performed if you have configured `detect_only: True`.